Debt Relief Order

 58-60 Whitworth Street

-A senior member and / or manager of the Client Support Team shall be appointed and will consider the contents ofyour complaint.
+A senior member and / or manager of the Client Support Team shall be appointed and will consider the contents of your complaint.
 In certain circumstances we may need to contact you for further information in order to better understand your position.
 Should you need to contact us, you can do so by calling our Client Support Team on 0161 359 7871 or by emailing firstname.lastname@example.org.

 We will conduct a full investigation into the points raised and discuss the details of your complaint with your initial advisor and / or Client Support Team personnel where appropriate.
-Once all information has been considered you will be sent a final response letter which will confirm whether the company accepts either completely or to some degree your complaint, or does not accept your complaint.
+Once all information has been considered you will be contacted further to confirm whether the company accepts either completely or to some degree your complaint.
 Where applicable, you will be advised of what steps the company will take to put right the complaint and ensure the same problem does not re-occur.

-It is the company’s aim to resolve any complaint satisfactorily within 8 weeks, although where more detailed investigation is required the process may take longer.
+It is the company’s aim to resolve any complaint satisfactorily within 28 working days, although where more detailed investigation is required the process may take longer.
 You will be kept informed of the time scale that will be required for us to investigate your complaint.